Did you know that at your baptism you were entered into a covenantal relationship with Christ?

 This consecration is your opportunity to respond to Christ the Bridegroom’s invitation with a total, free, faithful, and fruitful “Yes.”
 By participating, you are recognizing Christ as your first love and enthroning Him as King and Spouse of your heart.

 You can make the consecration on your own or with your small group anywhere, anytime.
 Click here to learn more and get started!

-Listen to Father Michael’s amazing homily, Radical Love of the Bridegroom.
+Listen to Father Michael’s homily from the 1st Annual Bridegroom Consecration, titled “The Radical Love of the Bridegroom.”

 Components of the Bridegroom Prayer Service